EPO 362

 On 18 October 1945, T. F. O'Higgins proposed in the Dáil, seconded by Patrick McGilligan, that the order be annulled, and dubbed it the starvation order because of the hardship imposed.
 Richard Mulcahy objected that only enlisted men were covered, not officers.
 Matthew O'Reilly argued the order's penalties were in fact more lenient than those to which deserters would otherwise have been subject under military law.
 Canny states that in practice those covered by the order were more severely treated than those already arrested and tried.
 O'Higgins' motion was defeated.
 The Exchange Telegraph report on the motion was published in many foreign newspapers, causing Joseph Walshe to complain that it gave "a mere routine measure of Army administration the character of an act of political vengeance".

+The Defence Forces (Temporary Provisions) Act 1949 ended the 1946 act's prohibition on public-sector employment.
+This was because some of those classed as deserters under the EPO were reservists with no forwarding address: "While they were elsewhere, they were called up, but did not get the call and, consequently, did not respond to it."
+The permanent Defence Act 1954 repealed all earlier temporary defence acts including those of 1946 and 1949.

 In the 2000s a campaign began for pardons for those who deserted to join the Allied forces.
 The Defence Forces (Second World War Amnesty and Immunity) Act 2013 provided an amnesty rather than a pardon, because the Constitution of Ireland provides that a pardon can only be granted individually by the President.
 The amnesty covered 4,634 people affected by the 1945 order or the 1946 act, and about 2,500 others who had been court-martialled or prosecuted in court.
 Michael Kennedy of the Royal Irish Academy has called for study of the motives and backgrounds of those who deserted, noting that desertion was highest in units near the Irish border.